RandomSearch18/rusty_man_computer/README.md

 ## Supported platforms

-Currently, I only build binaries for Linux (the `x86_64-unknown-linux-gnu` [Rust target](https://doc.rust-lang.org/nightly/rustc/platform-support.html)), but I plan to support and build for the following platforms:
+Currently, I support and offer pre-compiled binaries for the following platforms:

 - x86_64 Linux (`x86_64-unknown-linux-gnu`)
 - x86_64 Windows (`x86_64-pc-windows-gnu`)
+- ARM64 Linux (`aarch64-unknown-linux-gnu`)

+I also plan to add pre-compiled binaries for macOS soon:

 - x86_64 macOS (`x86_64-apple-darwin`)
-- ARM64 Linux (`aarch64-unknown-linux-gnu`)

 If you have a different system, you will probably be able to build the program using the Rust compiler yourself, and it should work fine.
 If you have any issues, I'd be happy to try to help with compiling, or fix bugs, whatever system you're on.